The Deep Dive, Getting to the Bottom of Daylight Saving Time

 The method is simple, sensitive, and strong.
 Here, by ratio, obesity is the highest ranked category for beneficial response to being in sync with the sun's light/dark cycle.
 Whether you look to sources on the web, on YouTube, or in scholarly literature, you will also find a potent link between obesity and circadian rhythms.

 Ratios in the table also illustrate relative strength in other categories.
 With the table you can get an intuitive feel for which health components tend to be most influenced by morning sunlight.
-In the table we see median delay strongly acting on per capita personal income (high ratio) and to a lesser extent (low ratios) on no high school diploma and poverty, which are better observed elsewhere.
+For example, in the table we see median delay strongly acting on per capita personal income (high ratio) and to a lesser extent (low ratios) on no high school diploma and poverty, which are better observed elsewhere.
 Cognition at an intermediate ratio of 1.4 brings to mind the previously discussed college rankings.

-High delays come hand-in-hand with poorer outcomes.
+High delays come hand in hand with poorer outcomes.
 From the perspective of health and personal income, long DSTs and improper time zones are a catastrophe.

 Top performing ranks have low delays.
-By living at a low delay location, a person can enjoy benefits in widespread categories.
+By living in a low delay location, a person can enjoy benefits in widespread categories.
 On the other hand, someone who lives in a high-delay area does not enjoy this broad range of opportunity.
 They are stuck without equal ability to achieve high rank in a wide variety of categories.

 As illustrated in the graph, with the current DST and time zones, now only 34% of counties can deliver 8-minute delays.
 We are hamstrung.
 Fortunately, with a DST/time-zone fix, 63% of counties can easily deliver 8-minute delays.